MarkusSagen/sms-fall-injury-prediction-RH/README.md

 1. ```chmod -R 777 scripts```
 2. ```bash scripts/run_command.sh```

-## Usage
-## Extra: Test if label corruption can be identified from Softmax values.
+### Extra: Test if label corruption can be identified from Softmax values.
 <details>
   <summary>Testing on the IMDB classification dataset.</summary>